 How did you meet and how long have you worked together?

-Tell us about the first campaign that you worked on as a duo.
+Tell us about the first campaign you’ve worked on as a duo.

-Do you have a favorite campaign that you’ve worked on together?
+Do you have a favorite campaign you’ve worked on together?
 What makes it special?

 What has been the hardest part of working together?
 How do you resolve creative conflicts?